Linuxfabrik/monitoring-plugins/check-plugins/dhcp-scope-usage/README.rst

 States
 ------

-* WARN is PowerShell cmdlet's return code is not equal to 0.
+* WARN if PowerShell cmdlet's return code is not equal to 0.
 * WARN or CRIT if any DHCP scopy usage in percent is above a given threshold.